PROGRESS IN SOLID STATE CHEMISTRY

 Accounts of Materials Research is a premier journal published by the American Chemical Society, focusing on the multidimensional field of materials science.
 With a robust impact factor and a commitment to open-access research, it serves as a vital platform for leading-edge discoveries from 2020 to 2024.
 The journal has rapidly ascended to the top quartile in multiple categories, including Chemical Engineering, Materials Chemistry, and Polymers and Plastics, demonstrating its significant influence within the academic community.
 Recognized by Scopus as a key resource—with remarkable rankings that place it in the 95th percentile of its field—Accounts of Materials Research is devoted to publishing high-quality, innovative research that addresses critical challenges in materials development and implementation.
 This journal is essential for researchers, professionals, and students seeking to stay informed about the latest advancements and collaborative opportunities within the interdisciplinary landscape of materials science.

-Shaping the Future of Inorganic Materials Science
+Pioneering Research in the Heart of Materials Science

 SOLID STATE IONICS